phoenixframework/phoenix/guides/routing.md

   resources "/users", UserController
 end
 ```

-For this purpose, it doesn't matter that we don't actually have a `HelloWeb.UserController`.
+For now it doesn't matter that we don't actually have a `HelloWeb.UserController`.

-Then go to the root of your project, and run `mix phx.routes`
+Run `mix phx.routes` once again at the root of your project.
 You should see something like the following:

 ```elixir
 user_path  GET     /users           HelloWeb.UserController :index